KaneCohen/tooltip/README.md

 ## Options

-showTime: 200 (default) in milliseconds.
+`showTime: 200` (default) in milliseconds.
 Control timing when tooltip shows after mouse cursor enters an element.
 This behavious works only first time, then tooltip has to go through cooldown period.
 So, if you move your cursor very fast to the other element with tooltip, tip will show without any delay.

-hideTime: 1000 (default) in milliseconds.
+`hideTime: 1000` (default) in milliseconds.
 This is our cooldown period.
-When tooltip is in "chill" mode, it won't show as soon as yoour mouse enters element.
+When tooltip is in "chill" mode, it won't show as soon as your mouse enters element.
 First, it'll have to go through `showTime` timer.

 -----